greeneryguru/greenery/README.md

 Easily add custom Actions or BLE Sensor scanners.

 ## COMPATIBILITY
-The following Pi devices with WiFi and BLE have been tested to work:
+The following Pi devices with WiFi and Bluetooth LE have been tested to work:
  - Raspberry Pi 3 (recommended)
  - Raspberry Pi Zero W